dsambrano/good_coding_practices/_posts/series/git/2022-10-11-draft-github.md

 ## How Does GitHub/GitLab Factor Into all of This?

+By now
 <!-- excerpt-start -->
 GitHub and GitLab (an open source alternative) are primarly used (for scientific programming) as remote (i.e., cloud-based) repositories/server/storage location.
-Both GitHub and GitLab have several nice helpful features to make developers communicate and interact with one another more and encourage collaboration etc.
+Both GitHub and GitLab have several nice, helpful features to make developers communicate and interact with one another more and encourage collaboration etc.
-However, as I meantioned most of the time, when you start out, you will only use them as repos (repositories) to store your own code, or as a way to find other people's code.
+However, as I meantioned, most of the time when you start out, you will only use them as repos (repositories) to store your own code or as a way to find other people's code.
 <!-- excerpt-end -->
-> Microsoft bought Github in 2018 and there was a thing in which Microsoft without the knowledge of its users took thousands of repos and used them to develop and AI so if you hear arguments about it this plus Microsoft's general disdain for Open Source Software are the two reasons why.
+> Microsoft bought Github in 2018 and there was a situation where Microsoft, without the knowledge of its users, took thousands of repos and used them to develop the Codepilot AI.
+So, if you hear arguments against GitHub, it likely this in addition to Microsoft's general disdain for Open Source Software.

-Once you have made a GitHub/GitLab account and authorized yourself on your machine, you will be able to add a remote destination (i.e., your GitHub/GitLab account page) to push (via `git push`) all the commits you have made.
+Once you have made a GitHub/GitLab account and authorized yourself on your machine, you will be able to add a remote destination (i.e., your GitHub/GitLab account page) to send all the commits you have made (via `git push`).
 The `git push` commands simply send all the changes that you made locally on your computer to the remote server.
 That way you always have a backup in case something goes wrong with your computer, WAHOO!!

 Very commonly, you may need to download either someone else's code or your own code (to a new computer).
+If you already have the `git` repo on your computer, you can simply download the new changes that you don't already have with `git pull`.
-In order to do this, you need the `git clone` command.
+And Finally, if you don't have the repo on your computer, you need the `git clone` command.
 This will clone the repo to your local machine, and importantly, it will also download all the changes that were ever made, so you have a full history of the project.

 ## Why Can't I Just Use DropBox?
 Why do I ***Need*** Git/GitHub?

-At this point, you might be wondering, ok, if GitHub just adds cloud storage to `git`s version control abilities why can't I just use DropBox or Google Drive.
+At this point, you might be wondering, "*ok, if GitHub just adds cloud storage to `git`'s version control abilities why can't I just use DropBox or Google Drive.
-What does the `git`/GitHub combo add that I couldn't just get from these resources.
+What does the `git`/GitHub combo add that I couldn't just get from these resources?*"
+If you already are convinced of the benefits, feel free to jump to the [example][].

 This is kinda like saying why doesn't a surgeon use a knife instead of a scalpel.
 Sure a knife can do a lot of the job, but they are designed for different things.
-DropBox/Drive are general purpose storage tools (like a knife) while git is specifically designed for writing code.
+DropBox/Drive are general purpose storage tools (like a knife) while `git` is specifically designed for writing code.
 That being said, let's highlight specific examples/reasons for both.
-If you already are convinced of the benefits, feel free to jump to the [example][].

 ### Reasons for Git